 Citi® Diamond Preferred® Card

 Tayne points out that Citi is still offering several balance transfer options right now, with 0% introductory rates lasting for up to 18 months.
-With the Citi Diamond Preferred Card, for example, you’ll qualify for a 0% intro APR on purchases and 0% intro APR for 21 months on balance transfers completed within the first four months, followed by a variable APR of 14.74% to 24.74%.
+With the Citi Diamond Preferred Card, for example, you’ll qualify for a 0% intro APR for 18 months on purchases and 0% intro APR for 21 months on balance transfers completed within the first four months, followed by a variable APR of 13.74% to 23.74%.
 There’s no annual fee, but a 3% balance transfer fee (minimum $5) applies.

 Citi® Double Cash Card